collapsed-stacks/startups/questions/705/bizspark-approval-times.md

 - posted by: [Community](https://stackexchange.com/users/-1/community) on 2014-09-14
 - score: 1

-<p>BizSpark turnaround times also depend on the partner you select to go with.
+BizSpark turnaround times also depend on the partner you select to go with.
 I received approval in just under 48 hours but the partner I went with gave me a url, showing the partner had approved me already.
-All of this was just a few weeks ago.</p>
+All of this was just a few weeks ago.

-<p>But if BizSpark promised a reply within a timeframe it is poor form for them not to honour that, even if just to say still within the queue or something similar.</p>
+But if BizSpark promised a reply within a timeframe it is poor form for them not to honour that, even if just to say still within the queue or something similar.